harvardinformatics/website/content/atac-seq-guidelines.md

 The output file produced by Genrich is in [ENCODE narrowPeak format](https://genome.ucsc.edu/FAQ/FAQformat.html#format12), listing the genomic coordinates of each peak called and various statistics.

-In [this example](https://github.com/jsh58/Genrich#full-analysis-example), a single BAM containing 146.3 million alignments was analyzed by Genrich in 10.5min with 17.1GB of memory on Odyssey.
+In [this example](https://github.com/jsh58/Genrich#full-analysis-example), a single BAM containing 146.3 million alignments was analyzed by Genrich in 10.5min with 17.1GB of memory on Cannon.
 In general, input BAM(s) of more alignments take longer to analyze, but the memory usage should not increase greatly.
 Note that Genrich is not multithreaded, so it runs on a single core only.

 Those who wish to explore the results of varying the [peak-calling parameters](https://github.com/jsh58/Genrich#peak-calling-parameters) (`-q`/`-p`, `-a`, `-l`, `-g`) should consider having Genrich produce a log file when it parses the SAM/BAM files (for example, with `-f <LOG>` added to the above command).
 Then, Genrich can call peaks directly from the log file with the [`-P` option](https://github.com/jsh58/Genrich#pparam):